UP teen death: 2 cops charged with murder, suspended | Law-Order

 The incident, which took place in Unnao district's Bangarmau area on Friday, led to angry protests from locals who relented after senior police officers assured the boy's family of an impartial probe, they said.

-The constables and the homeguard have been booked under Indian Penal Code section 302 (murder), they said.
+Citing preliminary information from the post-mortem report, a police official said the teenager might have died because of head injuries.
+Police said the constables and the homeguard have been booked under Indian Penal Code section 302 (murder).

 Constables Vijay Chodhury and Simavat have been suspended and homeguard Satyaprakash has been sacked, police said.